Generalized Persistence Diagrams for Persistence Modules over Posets: Interleaving distance and existing stability theorems

 In this case, we call $(f,g)$ a \emph{$\bv$-interleaving pair}.
 When $\bv=\eps(1,\ldots,1)$, we simply call $(f,g)$ \emph{$\eps$-interleaving pair}.
 The interleaving distance between $\dint^\C$ is defined as

 where we set $\dint^\C(F,G)=\infty$ if there is no $\eps$-interleaving pair between $F$ and $G$ for any $\eps\in [0,\infty)$.
-Then $\dint^\C$ is an extended pseudo-metric for $\C$-valued $\R^d$-indexed functors.
-We drop the subscript $d$ from $\dint^{\C}$ when confusion is unlikely. \textbf{By replacing $\R^d$ by $\Z^d$ in Definitions \ref{def:eps-shifting} and \ref{def:interleaving_general}, we similarly obtain the interleaving distance between $\Z^d$-indexed functors.} \end{definition}
+Then $\dint^\C$ is an extended pseudo-metric for $\C$-valued $\R^d$-indexed functors. \textbf{By replacing $\R^d$ by $\Z^d$ in Definitions \ref{def:eps-shifting} and \ref{def:interleaving_general}, we similarly obtain the interleaving distance between $\Z^d$-indexed functors.} \end{definition}